Smashing Telly header image

 A documentary about another great Kubrick film, Clockwork Orange.
 Kubrick settled in the UK and self censored the film when it became controversial enough that he was worried he would be forced to leave.

-2 comments » (report dead embeds in comments) tags: science fiction
+2 comments science fiction

 Monsters of the Atomic age